stephband/bolt/README.md

 ## Principles

 * Styles are defined in short, readable and extensible classes.
-* The border-box model keeps us sane.
+* The border-box model is set across the board.
 * Context is used for positioning.
 * Inline-blocks are preferred over floats for horizontal layout.